The Best Investments in a Recession

 Bonds have traditionally served as a safe harbour during most economic storms which occasionally occur.

-An economic downturn can make investing scary, but there’s no better time to strive to improve your financial situation.
+An economic downturn can make investing or financial matters scary, but there’s no better time to strive to improve your financial situation.
 This is two-fold:

 1. Invest in yourself or in a business to enhance your economic prospects as the market improves, and